Richard Jebb (barrister): Family

 He married in 1802 Jane Louisa Finlay, eldest daughter of John Finlay of Corkagh, MP for County Dublin and his wife Elizabeth Stear of Bedfordshire, who is said to have been a considerable heiress.
 Louisa was described as a woman of exceptional strength of character; she died in 1823, after a long and painful illness.
 They had six children, five sons and a daughter, of whom the best known is John Jebb (1805-1886), Canon of Hereford Cathedral.
 Their second son Robert followed his father to the Bar, had a successful career, and by his wife Emily Harriet Horsley, a descendant of Bishop Samuel Horsley, he was the father of the politician and classical scholar Richard Claverhouse Jebb and the social reformer Eglantyne Louisa Jebb.

 There are memorials to Richard and Jane Louisa Jebb in St. Peter's, Drogheda.

 Character

 As a judge, he has been described as firm, but also humane and impartial.
 Elrington Ball calls him a gifted man who, like his brother Bishop Jebb, was often underestimated by those who knew him, due to his modest and unassuming manner.
 Both men had a keen sense of humour, although the Bishop usually reserved his jokes for the family circle.
 Daniel O'Connell detested him, calling him "an Orange Order partisan and a frightful judge"; but O'Connell had little good to say of any of the Irish judges of his time.

+He served as the District Grand Master of District Grand Lodge of Madras (1814-1819).